TWal/comparse/README.md

 ## Dependencies

-The Makefile expects either to have `fstar.exe` in the PATH, or to have the `FSTAR_HOME` environment variable set.
+The Makefile expects either to have `fstar.exe` in the PATH, or to have the `FSTAR_EXE` environment variable set to the path for `fstar.exe`.
 To run the tests, `dune` is required.

 Otherwise, using Nix, all the dependencies are fetched automatically.